munikera/docker-credential-helpers/READMEINTERNAL.md

 **** For Window Setup *****
-1. Open cmd.exe with Administrator priviledge.
+1. Open cmd.exe with Administrator privilege.

 1. Use `make` to build wincred credential helper.
 That will leave an executable in the `bin` directory inside the repository.